 Running a Minecraft Server can be a daunting task.
-You need to make many decisions and have a deep understanding of many concepts.
-This guide acts as a portal to various other Minecraft server management resources and is routinely updated.
-You'll find answers to questions, explanations of how to use various systems, as well as general advice on server administration.
-After reading this, you'll have everything you need to know how to run a Minecraft server.
+Just to get started you need to make a bunch of decisions and have a strong understanding of the game to properly understand what those decisions are.
+This guide acts as a portal to various other Minecraft server management resources and is regularly updated as new sources pop up.
+Throughout this article you’ll find answers to questions, explanations of how to use various systems, as well as general advice on server administration.
+After reading this, you'll hopefully have everything you need to know how to run a Minecraft server.

 Minecraft Edition

 Minecraft is available in two separate editions, Java Edition and Bedrock Edition.
-While Bedrock Edition has more players on paper, Java Edition is often a better choice for running a server as the player base is more mature.
+While Bedrock Edition has a higher raw player count, Java Edition is often a better choice for running a server as the player base is more mature and more likely to connect to multiplayer servers.
 It’s also possible to allow Bedrock players to connect to Java servers using third party software.
-Check out this article for information on information about the Minecraft editions and how to let Bedrock players join Java servers.
+Check out this article for an in-depth overview of all the pros and cons, as well as how to allow Bedrock players to connect to a Java Edition server.

 Minecraft Version